tchoi8/dating/README.md

 ![](http://farm8.staticflickr.com/7329/12524217274_e4cf0cdfc3_c.jpg)
 On the cold subway, I think about what just happened.
 A participatory performance with the presence of anonymous spectators?
 A voyueristic and exhibitionist desire packaged into an app? or a light entertainment to make awkward moments more humorous? or simply a dissapointment from a date that probably didn't really work out?

-The withdrawl from Crowdpilot is really disorienting my sense of presence.
+The withdrawal from Crowdpilot is really disorienting my sense of presence.
 I know there were at least few hundreds of people listening to our blind date.
 But I am already feeling displaced from my date who was physically close to me.
 So fast and so easily, our presence disappears from one another.

 I'm pretty hungry and tired. but I choose to go to a book launch by some of my favorite writers.
 I thought I didn't have time to go, but since the date ended in an hour, I could still make it.
 I go to the New School and get a copy of Excommuncatiom by Galloway, Thacker and Wark.
 I say hi to the authors and catch up with some friends.
 I tell Alex that I just got here from a blind date where I was crowdsourcing what to say.
 He laughs and doesn't believe me.
 His friend tells me I'm dressed well today and she can't believe the date didn't go so well.